-Here is a sneak preview of some of the education sessions at Unconvention 2019, Seasons of Change:
+Here is an overview of some of the education sessions at Unconvention 2019, Seasons of Change:

 With Google Analytics (GA) becoming increasingly significant in placing your event business ahead of your competitors it is now more important than ever to get started with the basics.
 It’s not just about your business ranking but the data that is collected about your attendees is invaluable to event professionals.